-Eaglecrest Ski Area in Juneau, Alaska is developing a twenty year master plan that will identify multi-season recreation opportunities to provide enjoyment and healthful activity to Juneau and its visitors, while maintaining and enhancing the qualities for which Eaglecrest is highly-valued.
-A draft of the Master Plan was available for public review through March 30, 2012, with a public meeting scheduled for Wednesday, March 28.
-The Eaglecrest Board of Directors will work with the Master Plan at a retreat to be held during the summer/early fall of 2012.
+Eaglecrest Ski Area in Juneau, Alaska developed a twenty year master plan that identified multi-season recreation opportunities to provide enjoyment and healthful activity to Juneau and its visitors, while maintaining and enhancing the qualities for which Eaglecrest is highly-valued.

 Located on Douglas Island just 12 miles from downtown, Eaglecrest is Juneau’s community owned ski area with 4 chairlifts, and over 640 acres of skiable terrain.
 The area currently includes a professionally staffed Snow Sports School, a full-service Rental and Repair Shop, the Eaglecrest Grill, and 6 kilometers of groomed Nordic Trails.
 Eaglecrest has between 50,000-60,000 skier visits each winter season.
 Current summer uses include a commercial zip line, service as a staging area for commercial bike tours, and use by community residents for hiking and other recreation.